nvbogachev/nvbogachev.github.io/index.markdown

 last_modified_at: 2023-09-01
 ---

 I am a mathematician with research interests in geometry, arithmetic and dynamics of discrete groups.
-Starting Fall 2023, I am a Mendelzon-CLTA Assistant Professor in Mathematics at the University of Toronto Scarborough.
+Starting Fall 2023, I am a Mendelzon-CLTA Assistant Professor in Mathematics at the Department of Computer and Mathematical Sciences of the [University of Toronto Scarborough](https://www.utsc.utoronto.ca/cms/).
 Before that I was a Postdoctoral Fellow at the University of Toronto.

 I am one of the organizers of the [Vinberg Distinguished Lecture Series](https://vinberg.combgeo.org/).